How to Say Goodbye to Your Extraordinary Guide Dog (+ 3 Self-Care Tips)

 A Final Word on Saying Goodbye

-By now you’ll have realised that letting yourself mourn the loss of your guide dog will help you change your relationship.
+By now you’ll have realised that letting yourself mourn will help you cope with the loss of your guide dog.

 The physical relationship transforms into a relationship of the heart and mind and you begin to realise how sadness is helping you to look inward, to change, and accept.